 I graduated from IU with a degree in Early Childhood Education and a minor in Special Education.
 I have experience working in Headstart, Child Care Centers, and First Steps.
 I came to CVCCC in July of 2011 as the program assistant and moved to my current teaching position in April of 2012.
 One of the best parts of working at CVCCC is the teamwork atmosphere.
 When I am not at CVCCC, I enjoy spending time with my three children.

 I am a transplant from Texas who graduated from Indiana University in 2003 with a Bachelor’s Degree in General Studies with minors in Family Studies, Sociology, and Criminal Justice focusing on early childhood development.
 Upon graduation I began working at Campus View Child Care Center where I have had the pleasure of getting to know children and families through continuity of care.
-I am currently a graduate student in the IU School of Education in Early Childhood Education, and I have worked in the field of Early Childhood Education for over 15 years.
+In 2014, I received my Master’s Degree from the IU School of Education in Early Childhood Education.
+I have worked in the field of Early Childhood Education for over 18 years.
 When I am not working I am enjoying time with my husband, two children, two vibrant dogs and cat!

 I graduated from Indiana University Bloomington with a bachelor’s degree in Early Childhood Education, which I decided to pursue following several years of work with young children in Indianapolis and my home town of Fort Wayne, Indiana.
 Prior to my enrollment in the I.U.
 School of Education, I was a studio art major, but ultimately I couldn’t resist my passion for teaching.
 I’ve had the good fortune to work with a broad spectrum of programs and age groups throughout my coursework and professional employment, including a public Montessori preschool, a public Reggio Emilia-inspired preschool, and several different primary schools.
 My favorite age group has always been infants and toddlers, and I am so glad to be working in an environment that genuinely values and nurtures children’s development and growth.
 I have worked at Campus View since 2010 and I love bringing my passion for visual art, storytelling, literature, and problem solving into the classroom through conversations and hands on activities.
 In my free time I enjoy spending time, hiking with my dog Radar, taking pictures, working on art and craft projects, and spending time with my husband Warren and our daughter Iris.